fmukaddam/Python-PyBank/README.md

 # Python-PyBank
 In this task, I have created a Python script for analyzing the financial records of a company.
-Data is pulled from a csv file budget_data.csv.
+Data is pulled from a csv file budget_data.csv and analyzed.
 The dataset is composed of two columns: Date and Profit/Losses.

 # Steps
 <h2> Created a Python script that analyzes the records to calculate each of the following: </h2>